 TYPE, EXTENDS(POINT) :: COLOR_POINT !
 An extension of TYPE(POINT)

 !
 Components X and Y, and component name POINT, inherited from parent

 INTEGER :: COLOR

-END TYPE COLOR_POINT
+END TYPE COLOR_POINT '''

+1 4.5.6.2 Type-bound procedure overriding

+- 2 If a nongeneric binding specified in a type definition has the same binding name as a binding from the - 3 parent type then the binding specified in the type definition overrides the one from the parent type. - 4 The overriding binding and the overridden binding shall satisfy the following conditions: - 5 (1) Either both shall have a passed-object dummy argument or neither shall. - 6 (2) If the overridden binding is pure then the overriding binding shall also be pure. - (3) Either both shall be elemental or neither shall. - (4) They shall have the same number of dummy arguments. - (5) Passed-object dummy arguments, if any, shall correspond by name and position. - Dummy arguments that correspond by position shall have the same names and characteristics, except for the type of the passed-object dummy arguments. - (7) Either both shall be subroutines or both shall be functions having the same result characteristics (12.2.2). - (8) If the overridden binding is PUBLIC then the overriding binding shall not be PRIVATE.

 '''

-6 4.5.6.2 Type-bound procedure overriding

-- 7 If a nongeneric binding specified in a type definition has the same binding name as a binding from the - 8 parent type then the binding specified in the type definition overrides the one from the parent type. - 9 The overriding binding and the overridden binding shall satisfy the following conditions: - (1) Either both shall have a passed-object dummy argument or neither shall. - (2) If the overridden binding is pure then the overriding binding shall also be pure. - 12 (3) Either both shall be elemental or neither shall. - (4) They shall have the same number of dummy arguments. - (5) Passed-object dummy arguments, if any, shall correspond by name and position. - Dummy arguments that correspond by position shall have the same names and characteristics, except for the type of the passed-object dummy arguments. - (7) Either both shall be subroutines or both shall be functions having the same result characteristics (12.2.2). - (8) If the overridden binding is PUBLIC then the overriding binding shall not be PRIVATE.

-'''

 The following is an example of procedure overriding, expanding on the example in Note 4.42.

 TYPE, EXTENDS (POINT) :: POINT_3D

 REAL :: Z

 CONTAINS

 PROCEDURE, PASS :: LENGTH => POINT_3D_LENGTH

-END TYPE POINT_3D
+END TYPE POINT 3D

 and in the module-subprogram-part of the same module:

 REAL FUNCTION POINT_3D_LENGTH ( A, B )

 CLASS (POINT_3D), INTENT (IN) :: A

 CLASS (POINT), INTENT (IN) :: B

 SELECT TYPE(B)

 CLASS IS(POINT_3D)

-POINT_3D_LENGTH = SQRT( (A%X-B%X)2 + (A%Y-B%Y)2 + (A%Z-B%Z)2)
+POINT_3D_LENGTH = SQRT( (A\%X-B\%X)2 + (A\%Y-B\%Y)2 + (A\%Z-B\%Z)2)

 RETURN

 END SELECT

 PRINT , 'In POINT_3D_LENGTH, dynamic type of argument is incorrect.'

 STOP

 END FUNCTION POINT_3D_LENGTH

 '''

-- 1 If a generic binding specified in a type definition has the same generic-spec as an inherited binding, it - 2 extends the generic interface and shall satisfy the requirements specified in 16.2.3. - 3 If a generic binding in a type definition has the same dtio-qeneric-spec as one inherited from the parent, it - 4 extends the type-bound generic interface for dtio-generic-spec and shall satisfy the requirements specified - 5 in 16.2.3. - 6 A binding of a type and a binding of an extension of that type are said to correspond if the latter binding - 7 is the same binding as the former, overrides a corresponding binding, or is an inherited corresponding - 8 binding.
+- 15 If a generic binding specified in a type definition has the same generic-spec as an inherited binding, it - 16 extends the generic interface and shall satisfy the requirements specified in 16.2.3. - 17 If a generic binding in a type definition has the same dtio-generic-spec as one inherited from the parent, it - 18 extends the type-bound generic interface for dtio-generic-spec and shall satisfy the requirements specified - 19 in 16.2.3. - 20 A binding of a type and a binding of an extension of that type are said to correspond if the latter binding - 21 is the same binding as the former, overrides a corresponding binding, or is an inherited corresponding - 22 binding.

-9 4.5.7 Derived-type values
+1 4.5.7 Derived-type values

-- 10 The component value of - (1) a pointer component is its pointer association; - 12 (2) an allocatable component is its allocation status and, if it is allocated, its dynamic type and type parameters, bounds and value; - (3) a nonpointer nonallocatable component is its value. - 15 The set of values of a particular derived type consists of all possible sequences of the component values - 16 of its components.
+- 2 The component value of - 3 (1) a pointer component is its pointer association; - 4 (2) an allocatable component is its allocation status and, if it is allocated, its dynamic type and type parameters, bounds and value; - 6 (3) a nonpointer nonallocatable component is its value. - 7 The set of values of a particular derived type consists of all possible sequences of the component values - 8 of its components.

-17 4.5.8 Derived-type specifier
+9 4.5.8 Derived-type specifier

-- 18 A derived-type specifier is used in several contexts to specify a particular derived type and type param- - 19 eters.
+10 A derived-type specifier is used in several contexts to specify a particular derived type and type param-